DigitalPublishingToolkit/Money-Lab-Reader/md/2_3-RethelAbdollah.md

     Regulation of Islamic Banking in Indonesia’, *Sydney Law Review* 34 (2012): 119.

-[^15]: Cf. Sen 1991 for a similar argument applied to Judeo-Christian
+[^15]: See Sen 1991 for a similar argument applied to Judeo-Christian
     finance

 [^16]: See G. Thompson, ‘What’s in the Frame?
 How the Financial Crisis